Simple Living With Nature

 If you want to do more canning this summer, check out this delicious strawberry honey butter for another easy recipe!

-If you have a lot of unripe tomatoes you can also make these fermented green tomatoes, or if you are swimming in cherry tomatoes try these fermented cherry tomatoes (they’re amazing)!
+If you have a lot of unripe tomatoes you can also make these fermented green tomatoes or pickled green tomatoes.
+If you are swimming in cherry tomatoes try these fermented cherry tomatoes (they’re amazing)!

 Have you done any preserving this year?
 Tell me what you’ve made!